andrewGreggSAS/azure-viya-partner-sandpit-iac/README.md

 Full Infrastructure and software deployment orchestration for SAS Viya 4 on Azure K8s.
 Use-case: Create a dedicated Azure K8s deployment of SAS Viya 4 for the purposes of a Partner Sandpit.
 Capably sized and deployable in 24 hours.

+If you haven't already done so watch the deployment overview viya4 deployment video https://video.sas.com/sharing?videoId=6204768249001 this will give an overall idea of the the intent of the deployment and the steps we are automating

 ## Summary